gohryt/programming-languages-research/PARSERS.md

 The parsing machine gives LPeg a different performance profile than packrat PEG.
 There is no memoisation table, so worst-case complexity is exponential — but typical grammars run faster than interpreted packrat because the VM fits in instruction cache and the bytecode is compact.
 The 2009 SPE journal version integrates the VM design with the Lua API and captures patterns-as-first-class-values in the host language (a close relative of parser combinators, §2.18, but with a compiled runtime).
 LPeg has displaced Lua's original pattern library for serious text processing.

-**Trade-offs:** a compact, fast, allocation-light PEG runtime with clean semantics preservation — offset by no linear-time guarantee (no packrat), a VM-specific mental model for debugging, and tight coupling to Lua as the host.
+LPeg offers a compact, fast, allocation-light PEG runtime with clean semantics preservation — offset by no linear-time guarantee (no packrat), a VM-specific mental model for debugging, and tight coupling to Lua as the host.

 Source: https://www.inf.puc-rio.br/~roberto/docs/peg.pdf and http://www.inf.puc-rio.br/~roberto/lpeg/
 ### 2.6.
 GLL Parsing — Generalized Recursive Descent

 GLL (Generalized LL) parsing, described by Scott and Johnstone (2010), extends recursive descent parsing to handle all context-free grammars, including left-recursive and ambiguous grammars.
 The key idea: when the parser reaches a point where multiple alternatives could apply, it forks, exploring all possibilities in parallel using a graph-structured stack (GSS) to share common prefixes.

-The GSS is what makes GLL practical: instead of an exponential number of independent parser stacks, shared stack nodes mean the parser runs in cubic time (O(n³)) in the worst case and linear time for unambiguous grammars.
+The GSS is what makes GLL practical: instead of an exponential number of independent parser stacks, shared stack nodes mean the parser runs in cubic time (O(n³)) in the worst case and linear time on deterministic or near-deterministic grammar families.
+Unambiguous grammars are not automatically linear; some still require quadratic or cubic work.
 The output is a Shared Packed Parse Forest (SPPF) representing all possible derivations compactly.

 GLL is attractive because it retains the structure of recursive descent — each grammar rule maps directly to a parsing function — while removing all restrictions on the grammar.
 No left-recursion elimination, no ambiguity resolution, no lookahead constraints.
 Afroozeh and Izmaylova (2015) demonstrated practical GLL with speedups of 1.5–5.2x over the original algorithm on Java, C#, and OCaml grammars.